Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 Read also: Hypertension - high pressure in dogs

 Important!
-The virus can be transmitted from carrier to healthy dog by contact of mucous secretions with injured skin.
+The virus can be transmitted from a carrier to healthy dog by contact of mucous secretions with injured skin.

 Are warts dangerous for dogs?